Skip to main content

 Myocarditis

-• Acute serious myocarditis and troponin-I elevations have been observed following ELEVIDYS infusion in clinical trials
+• Acute, serious, life-threatening myocarditis and troponin-I elevations have been observed within 24 hours to more than 1 year following ELEVIDYS infusion

 • If a patient experiences myocarditis, those with preexisting left ventricle ejection fraction (LVEF) impairment may be at higher risk of adverse outcomes.
 Patients with moderate to severe LVEF impairment have not been studied in clinical trials with ELEVIDYS

 • Monitor troponin-I weekly for the first month.
-More frequent monitoring may be required in the presence of cardiac symptoms, such as chest pain or shortness of breath
+More frequent or longer monitoring may be required in the presence of cardiac symptoms, such as chest pain or shortness of breath, if clinically indicated

 post table